bghub-c/CodeClauseInternship_UrlShortener/README.md

 # CodeClauseInternship_urlShortener

-## This repository hosts the code and assets for my internship project landing page.
+## This repository hosts the code and assets for my internship project URL shortener.

 markdown
-# Parralax landing page, personal photography portfolio
+# URL shortener

 An internship project, URL shortener with minimilistic UI, user friendly interface which uses [API](https://shrtco.de/docs/) to acctually shorten the link and displays it.
 HOPE YOU LIKE IT :)